 - And any Other stakeholders (including management and sometimes the end-users).

-The purpose and goal of a sprint review
+What is the purpose of a sprint review?

 The purpose of this meeting is to answer a simple question:

 Did the team meet the goal assigned at the beginning of the sprint?

 To be clear, even if the answer’s a resounding no, the Sprint Review should still recognize the team for the work that was completed.
 Everyone should actively participate in the Sprint Review by offering questions, comments, or concerns (nicely!) on the work done.

 - Improving the quality of the final deliverables

 - Keeping stakeholders engaged by requesting and making use of their feedback

 - Helping your team maintain collaboration best practices

 - Updating the sprint backlog and reprioritizing (if needed) the story points